rurban/libu8ident/README.md

 them there, and not in X?ID\_Continue btw.

-**u8idlint** has its own tokenizer, which can be configured with the **--xid** options: **ASCII, SAFEC26, ALLOWED, ID, XID, C11** and **ALLUTF8**. (sorted from most secure to most insecure).
-ASCII ignores all utf8 word boundaries, ALLOWED, allows only TR39 IdentifierStatus Allowed characters.
+**u8idlint** has its own tokenizer, which can be configured with the **--xid** options: **ASCII, SAFEC26, ALLOWED, C23, ID, XID, C11** and **ALLUTF8**. (sorted from most secure to most insecure).
+ASCII ignores all utf8 word boundaries.
+SAFEC26 is the optimized proposal for the C26 charset.
+ALLOWED, allows only TR39 IdentifierStatus Allowed characters.
+C23 is from the upcoming C23 standard with NFC and a maximal sequence length.
 ID allows all letters, plus numbers, punctuation and marks, including all exotic scripts.
 XID is ID plus some special exceptions to avoid the NFKC quirks, because NFKC has a lot of confusable mappings and no roundtrips.
 C11 uses the C11 standard insecure DefId unicode ranges.
-SAFEC26 is the optimized proposal for the C26 charset, ALLUTF8 allows all unicode characters as letters > 127, as in php, D, nim or crystal.
+ALLUTF8 allows all unicode characters as letters > 127, as in php, D, nim or crystal.

 Normalization
 -------------